 Every now and then, chickens will want to sit on their eggs and make them hatch.
 This natural maternal instinct kept them from extinction for so long before incubators came in.
 It should be good news if you are an organic farmer without an incubator.

 However, if you want more eggs or have no reason for your hen to sit on eggs, brooding could be a problem.
 Broody hens are curious, will camp in their nest, and are very territorial.
 Moreover, they could trigger other hens into entering the state.

 You won’t get any eggs from a hen that is brooding.

 What Triggers Broodiness?

-In most cases, chicken will go broody if the daylight duration starts picking after spring.
-Other things like availability of eggs will tell the chicken it’s time to sit on them.
-Some chicken in tropical climate even seem to be on another internal timer and will go broody after laying around 30 eggs.
+In most cases, the chicken will go broody if the daylight duration starts picking after spring.
+Other things like the availability of eggs will tell the chicken it’s time to sit on them.
+Some chickens in the tropical climates even seem to be on another internal timer and will go broody after laying around 30 eggs.